25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 23. Pirates and/or Mermaids

 A simple treat to take home is a bag of fish-shaped candies and treats.
-Fill a small baggies two thirds full with light blue jelly beans, and then add in a few gummy sharks and/or goldfish crackers.
+Fill small baggies two-thirds full with light-blue jelly beans, and then add in a few gummy sharks and/or goldfish crackers.

 24. Taco ‘bout Twins Mexican Fiesta